ping-payments/ping_python_sdk/doc/api_resources/payments_api/ping.md

 -   Create a PaymentsApi object with a `tenant_id` as a parameter to access ping_the_api().
 -   Send in an environment parameter to test your code in `sandbox` mode.
 The default value is `production`.

+ping_the_api() returns a response with the text "pong" if the server can be reached and the tenant_id is valid.

 ```python
 def ping_the_api()